NoCompromises/nocompromises.io/markdown/Documentation Checklist.md

 The purpose of this document is to provide a framework for analyzing your project and infrastructure in order to capture all revelant documentation.
 Some sections may not apply in your case.
 Or, there may be something very unique about your environment that is not covered here.
 Use this as a guide and a starting point.

 Documentation is only useful if it can be easily found, and if it is kept up to date.
 High-level documentation should exist in one central spot, not tucked away inside one particular project or repository.
-One useful approach is to create a dedicated repo called `infrastructure` in GitHub, and use it for those high-level docs.
-If you chose to use the Wiki functionality in Github, include a prominent link in the repo's `README` explaining that is where the documentation can be found.
+One useful approach is to create a dedicated repo called `documentation` in GitHub, and use it for those high-level docs.
+If you chose to use the Wiki functionality in Github or a dedicated `docs` folder, include a prominent link in the repo's `README` explaining that is where the documentation can be found.

 > Even if you only have one project/repo currently, it's still a good idea to keep the high-level documentation in a separate, central place.
 That way, when you add a second repo, you don't have to shuffle things around.